-in the Matter of the Application of ) Case No. 09-1860-EL-REN
+In the Matter of the Application of South ) Case No. 09-1043-EL-REN

-Columbus Southern Power Company For )

-Certification of Conesville Station Unit 3 as )
+Point Biomass, LLC For Certification as an )

-an Eligible Ohio Renewable Energy )
+Eligible Ohio Renewable Energy Resource )

-Resource Generating Facility
+Generating Facility )

 MEMORANDUM IN SUPPORT

 R.C.
 Section 4903.221 provides that any "person who may be adversely affected by a public utilities commission proceeding may intervene in such proceeding."
 The OEC is a non-profit, charitable organization comprised of a network of over 100 affiliated member groups whose mission is to secure a healthier environment for all Ohioans.
 Throughout its 40-year history, OEC has been a leading advocate for fresh air, clean water, and sustainable land and energy use.
 OEC was an active participant in the effort that led to the passage of S.B.
 221, including the addition of energy efficiency and renewable generation requirements.
 OEC has a real and substantial interest in assuring that renewable energy credit for biomass-based generation is awarded only for properly sourced and properly evaluated projects.
 The attainment or non-attainment of the renewable energy benchmarks established by R.C.
 4928.64 will have a direct effect on the air quality within Ohio, the amount of renewable generation distributed in the state, and the attendant air pollution.
 There can be no question that OEC has an interest in and may be adversely affected by the disposition of this case.